Agnico Eagle Approves $2.4B Hope Bay Mine Redevelopment

 Once operational, the Hope Bay mine is expected to produce between 400,000 and 435,000 ounces of gold annually, with an initial mine life of 11 years and additional exploration upside.

-Agnico Eagle acquired the project through its purchase of TMAC Resources Inc. in 2021 and suspended production in 2022 to focus on exploration and redevelopment planning.
+Agnico Eagle acquired the project through its purchase of TMAC Resources Inc. in 2021.
+The production was suspended in 2022 to focus on exploration and redevelopment planning.